Huegoxaga/notes/cloud-services/aws.md

 - Load balancer can assign Security Policies to certain SSL Certificates
   - A security policy is a combination of protocols and ciphers, The `ELBSecurityPolicy-2016-08` security policy has the highest compatibility.
 - For some instance types AWS sets a limit of 0 which prevent the user from running, a limit increase request should be sent in these cases.
+- Snapshots are the backup of the data on EBS volumes, whereas AMIs(image)are bootable copy of the whole EC2 instances.
+  - A snapshot is required for creating an image, when creating an image of an instance, a snapshot will be auto created.
+Snapshots cannot be deleted when it is used by the corresponding image.
+  - An AMI image can be copy from one region to another
+  - An AMI image can be used to launch instance directly
+- Each snapshot can have the Fast Snapshot Restore Service
+  - enable it for new and existing snapshots on a per-AZ (Availability Zone) basis, and then create new EBS volumes that deliver their maximum performance and do not need to be initialized.
+  - It costs `$0.75` per hour per zone.

 ## Elastic Beanstalk